minimike511/WesternCyberSecurity-CTF-Workshop/README.md

 # WesternCyberSecurity-CTF-Workshop
-This is a Western Cyber Security's CTF Workshop 1 git hub repository
+This is a Western Cyber Security's CTF Workshop 1 github repository